Anand-S23/Pathfinder/README.md

-# A*
+# Pathfinder
-Implementation of the A* pathfinding algorithm
+Implementation of the various pathfinding algorithm, such as DFS, BFS, Dijkstra, A*

+Old Implementation of A*:
 ![](a_star.GIF)

 ## Technology Stack Used:
-- Made with SDL2, written in C
+- Made with gunslinger(https://github.com/MrFrenik/gunslinger/), written in C

-## TODO:
-- Fix bugs: when there is no path or when the walls are set up in a complex manner the program crashed